Shinmera/clip/README.md

 * `LQUERY` <br />
   Calls lQuery functions on the node as if by `($ node ..)`.
 Note that only lQuery functions are available, not its macros.

+* `MODIFY` <br />
+  The attribute value is read as a plist, the keys of which designate other attribute names and the values are resolved to the objects to use.
+For each named attribute, its value is modified by replacing `{thing}` by the result of `clip` on the respective object's field `thing`.

 Extending Clip
 --------------
 You can define new tag and attribute processors with the macros `DEFINE-TAG-PROCESSOR` and `DEFINE-ATTRIBUTE-PROCESSOR`.
 For tag processors you will usually want to make sure to call `PROCESS-ATTRIBUTES` and `PROCESS-CHILDREN` to ensure that tags and attributes within are properly processed.
 To retrieve values most of the time you need to use `RESOLVE-VALUE` (or its shorthand `RESOLVE-ATTRIBUTE`) unless you want to whip up your own system for one reason or another.
 All tags that you define will automatically be prefixed with `C:` in order to help highlighting template tags and ensure that there are no collisions with existing tags.